leonardocerliani/machines_setup/Ubuntu_brightness.md

 There is a well known problems about adjusting display brightness in Ubuntu.
 I tried several options described in askubuntu.com, and the followings are those which worked

+_Spoiler alert: despite the tweaks below, I still didn't manage to get the brightness keys to work_

 ## Modify `/etc/default/grub`
 [link](https://askubuntu.com/questions/1295423/ubuntu-20-04-on-imac-mid-2011-cant-adjust-brightness/1478635#1478635)